madhanraj-veerakumar/Android-Project/ExpenseTracker/Readme.md

 The core objective of this application is to provide users with an intuitive tool for recording their expenses and visualizing their financial behavior.
 Whether you're tracking groceries, entertainment, or transportation costs, this app aims to streamline how you manage your finances.

 ### Key Features
-- **Add Item Expenses:** Users can easily add expenses for each item they purchase, specifying item names, amounts, and categories.
+- **Add Item Expenses:** Easily add expenses for each item purchased, specifying item names, amounts, and categories.
-- **Set Monthly Limit:** The app allows users to set a monthly spending limit, helping them manage their budget throughout the month.
+- **Set Monthly Limit:** Set a monthly spending limit to help manage your budget throughout the month.
-- **Date Filtering:** Filter expenses by specific time periods (daily, weekly, monthly) for more detailed insights. *(This feature is currently under development.)*
+- **Date Filtering:** Filter expenses by specific time periods (daily, weekly, monthly) for detailed insights. *(This feature is currently under development.)*
-- **Expense History:** View a complete list of past expenses, including item names, amounts, and dates.
+- **Expense History:** View a comprehensive list of past expenses, including item names, amounts, and dates.

 ## Screenshots